stampcodes/dao/README.md

 The smart contract is implemented with **Solidity** and is tested using the **Hardhat** framework.

+## Contract Address on Sepolia

+The contract has been deployed on the Sepolia test network and can be viewed on Etherscan at the following address: [0xC94ef3b36cF21C093520Cf63904Ef4AfB9FD15E8](https://sepolia.etherscan.io/address/0xC94ef3b36cF21C093520Cf63904Ef4AfB9FD15E8)

 ## Technical Choices

 ### Language and Tools